kareemalkoul/kareemalkoul/README.md

   - 4Th year.
   - AI Domain.

-## I’m interested in computer scinces and AI's domains
+## I’m interested in computer sciences and AI's domains

-- I'm specialized in AI
+- I'm specialized in AI.
-- I’m currently learning Data Scinces, machine learning and computer vision
+- I’m currently learning Data Scinces, machine learning and computer vision.
-- I’m looking to collaborate on sharing knowledge and information about Data Scince and python and some stuff acheived by new technology in this world
+- I’m looking to collaborate on sharing knowledge and information about Data Science and python and some stuff acheived by new technology in this world.
-- How to develop in AI and Data sceinces
+- How I develop in AI and Data sciences.

-## Android Devloper
+## Android Developer
-- Flutter Devloper from 2020-September.
+- Flutter Developer from 2020-September.
-- start leaning jetpack Compose.
+- starting learning jetpack Compose.

 ## 🌐Technology & 🛠Tools